Adaptive simplification#

 This may take a minute or so.

-Let’s check what has happened in the city center.
+Let’s check what has happened in the city centre.

 ax = streets.plot(figsize=(12, 12), linewidth=0.5)